run-llama/llama-hub/README.md

 ## How to add a loader or tool

 Adding a loader or tool simply requires forking this repo and making a Pull Request.
 The Llama Hub website will update automatically.
-However, please keep in the mind the following guidelines when making your PR.
+However, please keep in mind the following guidelines when making your PR.

 ### Step 0: Setup virtual environment, install Poetry and dependencies